Chauvin gets 22 1/2 years in prison for George Floyd's death

-MINNEAPOLIS (AP) — Former Minneapolis police Officer Derek Chauvin has been sentenced to 22 1/2 years in prison for the murder of George Floyd, whose dying gasps under Chauvin’s knee led to the biggest outcry against racial injustice in the U.S. in generations.
+MINNEAPOLIS (AP) — Former Minneapolis police Officer Derek Chauvin was sentenced to 22 1/2 years in prison for the murder of George Floyd, whose dying gasps under Chauvin's knee led to the biggest outcry against racial injustice in the U.S. in generations.

-he punishment handed out Friday fell short of the 30 years that prosecutors had requested.

-With good behavior, Chauvin, 45, could be paroled after serving two-thirds of his sentence, or about 15 years.

-MINNEAPOLIS (AP) — Former police Officer Derek Chauvin broke his long courtroom silence Friday as he faced sentencing for the murder of George Floyd, offering condolences to Floyd's family and saying he hopes more information coming out will give them “some peace of mind.”
+The punishment — which fell short of the 30 years prosecutors had requested — came after Chauvin broke his more than yearlong silence in court to offer condolences to the Floyd family.
+He also said more information will be coming out and he hopes the family will eventually have “some peace of mind.”

+With good behavior, Chauvin, 45, could get out on parole after serving two-thirds of his sentence, or about 15 years.

+Outside the courthouse, a crowd of about 50 people clasped hands or placed them on each other’s shoulders.
+The reaction was subdued as people debated whether the sentence was long enough.
+Some cursed in disgust.

+Jennifer Starr Dodd, 37, streamed the proceedings from her phone as a large group of people watched over her shoulder at George Floyd Square, as the intersection where Floyd was pinned to the pavement is now known.
+Members of the crowd broke into applause, and several said, “We’ll take it.”

+The fired white officer was convicted of second-degree unintentional murder, third-degree murder and second-degree manslaughter for pressing his knee against Floyd’s neck for up to 9 1/2 minutes as the 46-year-old Black man gasped that he couldn’t breathe and went limp on May 25, 2020.

+Bystander video of Floyd's arrest on suspicion of passing a counterfeit $20 bill at a corner store prompted protests around the world and led to scattered violence in Minneapolis and beyond, as well as demands for overhauling policing and discipline.

-Chauvin, who did not testify at his trial, removed his COVID-19 and turned toward the Floyd family, speaking only briefly because of what he called “some additional legal matters at hand” — an apparent reference to the federal civil rights trial he still faces.
+On Friday, Chauvin, who did not testify at his trial, removed his mask and turned toward the Floyd family, speaking only briefly because of he called “some additional legal matters at hand” — an apparent reference to the federal civil rights trial, where his words could be used against him.

-Chauvin attorney Eric Nelson called Floyd’s death “tragic,” and that Chauvin"s “brain is littered with what-ifs” from the day: “What if I just did not agree to go in that day?
+Defense attorney Eric Nelson asked that Chauvin be let off on probation, saying the former officer's “brain is littered with what-ifs” from that day: “What if I just did not agree to go in that day?
 What if things had gone differently?
 What if I never responded to that call?
-What if what if what if?”
+What if?
+What if?
+What if?”

-Floyd's family members took the stand and expressed sorrow about his death.
-They asked for the maximum penalty.
+Chauvin’s mother, Carolyn Pawlenty, pleaded for mercy for her son, saying his reputation has been unfairly reduced to that of “an aggressive, heartless and uncaring person” and a racist.

+“I want this court to know that none of these things are true and that my son is a good man,” she told the judge, adding: “Derek, I want you to know I have always believed in your innocence, and I will never waver from that.”

 “We don’t want to see no more slaps on the wrist.
 We’ve been through that already," said a tearful Terrence Floyd, one of Floyd's brothers.